credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

 ![Link to the Maven Central Repository](doc/img/mvnRepository.png)

-2. Select a link next to the 'Files' word in the page, see the image
+2. Select the link next to the ``Files`` word in the page, see the image

 ![Link to the jar file](doc/img/linkToJar.png)